 To view the most recent Lake Level Reports, click on the “Reports” page.

-OLMD is now taking applications for the weed harvesting crew.
+OLMD is now taking applications for the fall lake clean-up crew.
 Applicants must be at